 Strategy & Innovation in Education

-As a life long learner, working in a school is the perfect environment to be.
-I am fortunate to have an employer that encourages an enquiring mindset and is willing to invest in it’s staff, recognising that it will benefit and grow the organisation.
+As a lifelong learner, working in a school is the perfect environment to be in.
+I am fortunate to have an employer that encourages an enquiring mindset and is willing to invest in its staff, recognising that it will benefit and grow the organisation.